artie-l/pump-probe-experiment-control/README.md

 # Setting-up the program

 First one needs to check if all requirements were met.
-This could be done by running the `path/filename.py` within the IDE or python console.
+This could be done by running the `path/main.py` within the IDE or python console.
+If you see the new window that popped-up, and it looks like @fig:description.
+At this point, user should configure the LIA and Delay Line.
+The necessary steps are explained in the respective sections.

 ## LIA setup